-Adhere the display cable along the routing channel on the display back cover assembly and secure it to the left hinge using a piece of tape.
+- 1. Adhere the display cable along the routing channel on the display back cover assembly [1] . - 2.
+Connect the display cable to the camera microphone module and replace the tape on the connector [2].

-- 1 Install the display panel.
+- 1. Install the display panel.

-- 2 Install the hinges.
+- 2. Install the hinges.

-- 3 Install the display bezel.
+- 3. Install the display bezel.

-- 4 Install the hinge cap
+- 4. Install the hinge cap

-- 5 Install the display assembly
+- 5. Install the display assembly

-- 6 Install the battery.
+- 6. Install the battery.

-- 7 Install the base cover.
+- 7. Install the base cover.

-- 8 Follow the procedure after working inside your computer.
+- 8. Follow the procedure after working inside your computer.